yanping/rue-tuscany/_posts/2011-05-07-into-spring.markdown

   <p><img src="/images/lavender-bear.jpg" alt="mother's day" title="Happy Mother's Day"/></p>
 </div>

 Spring is too short to miss out.
 We experience a slightly late and cold Spring this year with a lot of precipitation.
 Today and last Thursday, I managed to pick up my camera again.
 I am very happy to have captured those little things in our backyard.
 The annual Tulip Festival has started.
 I'm not sure if I will be able to go and see the flowers this year.
 I have been trying to set a deadline as late as the end of June to submit my thesis.
-At the same, I need to ask myself how realistic this goal is.
+At the same time, I need to ask myself how realistic this goal is.

 <div class="image_and_caption">
   <p><img src="/images/mothers-day.jpg" alt="mother's day" title="Happy Mother's Day"/></p>